dataiku-research/mealy/README.md

 - matplotlib >= 2.0
 - graphviz >= 0.14
 - pydotplus >= 2.0
+- kneed == 0.7.0

 ### Installing with pip

-The easiest way to install mea is to use `pip`.
+The easiest way to install mealy is to use `pip`.
 For a vanilla install, simply type:

     pip install -U mea